Pekin Hardy Strauss Inc. Has $835,000 Stake in Sanofi (NASDAQ:SNY)

 Pekin Hardy Strauss Inc. trimmed its stake in shares of Sanofi (NASDAQ:SNY) by 41.0% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 16,889 shares of the company’s stock after selling 11,754 shares during the period.
 Pekin Hardy Strauss Inc.’s holdings in Sanofi were worth $835,000 at the end of the most recent reporting period.

 Other hedge funds also recently made changes to their positions in the company.
-Russell Investments Group Ltd. lifted its position in shares of Sanofi by 52.7% during the first quarter.
-Russell Investments Group Ltd. now owns 86,016 shares of the company’s stock worth $4,253,000 after purchasing an additional 29,700 shares in the last quarter.
+Russell Investments Group Ltd. lifted its holdings in Sanofi by 52.7% in the first quarter.
+Russell Investments Group Ltd. now owns 86,016 shares of the company’s stock valued at $4,253,000 after buying an additional 29,700 shares during the period.
 Ethic Inc. raised its position in shares of Sanofi by 21.3% during the 1st quarter.
 Ethic Inc. now owns 22,727 shares of the company’s stock valued at $1,124,000 after acquiring an additional 3,994 shares during the last quarter.
 Oppenheimer Asset Management Inc. lifted its stake in shares of Sanofi by 7.7% in the 4th quarter.
 Oppenheimer Asset Management Inc. now owns 201,127 shares of the company’s stock valued at $9,773,000 after purchasing an additional 14,399 shares during the period.
 Princeton Portfolio Strategies Group LLC boosted its position in shares of Sanofi by 31.5% in the 1st quarter.
 Princeton Portfolio Strategies Group LLC now owns 12,525 shares of the company’s stock worth $619,000 after purchasing an additional 3,000 shares during the last quarter.
 Finally, HighTower Advisors LLC grew its stake in shares of Sanofi by 23.0% during the fourth quarter.
 HighTower Advisors LLC now owns 117,020 shares of the company’s stock worth $5,631,000 after purchasing an additional 21,866 shares during the period.
 Institutional investors own 7.91% of the company’s stock.

 The firm also recently announced an annual dividend, which was paid on Wednesday, May 26th.
 Shareholders of record on Tuesday, May 4th were paid a $1.9061 dividend.
 This represents a yield of 3.2%.
 This is a boost from Sanofi’s previous annual dividend of $1.21.
 The ex-dividend date of this dividend was Monday, May 3rd.
 Sanofi’s payout ratio is presently 40.90%.